Top 10 Ways You Can Prevent Damage To Your Pallet Racking Systems

 4. Installation of Protective Guards

-Installing protective guards and barriers is effective measure to shield racking systems from accidental impacts from forklifts and pallet trolleys/dollies.
-These guards can be placed strategically around the system’s perimeter and at critical points prone to collision.
+Installing protective guards and barriers is effective measure to shield racking systems from accidental impacts from forklifts.
+These guards can be placed strategically around the system’s perimeter and at critical points prone to collision from high levels of forklift activity..

-Different types of guards, such as column protectors and rail guards, provide an added layer of protection.
+Different types of guards, such as column protectors and end frame barriers, provide an added layer of protection.

 5. Forklift Operator Training